Book This Trip

 The adventure of Renjola Pass Trek via Gokyo Lake begins with a scenic flight from Kathmandu to Lukla, followed by a trek to Phakding.
 The following day's journey takes you to Namche Bazaar, the bustling heart of the Everest region, offering accommodations and trekking necessities.
 It's an ideal resting point, providing opportunities to either hike to the Everest viewpoint or visit the Khumjung Khunde village, renowned for its hospital, school, and monastery rumored to house a mysterious YETI SKULL.
 At an altitude of 3440m, Namche aids in acclimatization for further ascents to 3860m.
 Spend your days exploring the vibrant Namche bazaar, soaking in its lively atmosphere.

-The next morning you should ascend to the top of Gokyo Ri viewpoint at 5360 meters.
+The next morning, you should ascend to the top of the Gokyo Ri viewpoint at 5360 meters.
 Which rewards you with breathtaking majestic views of Everest, Lhotse, Makalu, and Cho Oyu, as well as the shimmering lakes and glistening glaciers below.
-Subsequently, the Renjola Pass Trek through Machhermo, Dole, and back to the vibrant Namche Bazaar.
+Subsequently, the Renjola Pass Trek goes through Machhermo, Dole, and back to the vibrant Namche Bazaar.

 Thame Valley